Supported Employment Services for Individuals with the Most Significant Disabilities

 Formula and Matching Requirements

-Statutory Formula: Title VI of the Rehabilitation Act of 1973, as amended by Title IV of the Workforce Innovation and Opportunity Act.
-Supported Employment funds are distributed based on the U.S. total and State population and the source is the Population Estimates Annual, Bureau of the Census.
-No State shall receive less than $300,000 or one-third of one percent of the sums made available for the fiscal year, whichever is greater.
+Statutory Formula: Section 603 of the Rehabilitation Act of 1973, as amended by Title IV of the Workforce Innovation and Opportunity Act.
+Supported Employment funds are distributed based on the U.S. total and State population.
+No State shall receive less than $300,000 or 1/3 of one percent of the sums made available for the fiscal year, whichever is greater.
 The minimum allotment for Territories is 1/8 of 1 percent of the amount appropriated.

 Matching is mandatory.
-Pursuant to the amendments made by WIOA, States must provide a match of 10 percent for the half of their allotment that must be reserved and expended to provide supported employment, including extended services, to youth with the most significant disabilities.
+Pursuant to the amendments made by WIOA, States must provide a match of 10 percent for the half of their allotment that must be reserved and expended to provide supported employment services, including extended services, to youth with the most significant disabilities.

 MOE requirements are not applicable to this assistance listing.